Microservice-API-Patterns/MDSL-Specification/docs/generators/protocol-buffers.md

 }
 ```

-As you can see, we fill the _title_, _authors_ and _venue_ attributes of the object with the values we receive from the request object.
+We fill the _title_, _authors_ and _venue_ attributes of the object with the values we receive from the request object.

 In addition to that we need some code to start and stop the server (you can also find this in the [gRPC samples](https://github.com/grpc/grpc-java/tree/master/examples)); which leads us to the following exemplary server code: